-The Storm Water Division oversees the maintenance and repair operations of approximately 500 linear miles of storm water drainage systems within the City of Green.
+The Storm Water Division oversees the maintenance and repair operations of approximately 500 linear miles of storm water damage systems within the City.

-• Repair of easement storm water management systems
+- Repair of easement of storm water management systems

 Public Drainage Way

-A Public Drainage Way is a natural or manmade watercourse, drainage swale, detention or retention pond that exists in a public right-of-way, land owned by the City of Green or a public dedicated drainage easement on private property.
+A Public Drainage Way is a natural or manmade watercourse, drainage marshy area, detention, or retention pond that exists in a public right-of-way, land owned by the City of Green or a public dedicated drainage access on private property.

 Private Drainage Way

-A Private Drainage Way is any natural or manmade watercourse, drainage swale, detention or retention pond that exists on privately held land devoid of any public right-of-way drainage easement.
-Property owners of private drainage ways are also obligated to provide maintenance to those drainage systems that may impact ajacent property owners.
+A Private Drainage Way is a natural or manmade watercourse, drainage marshy area, detention, or retention pond that exists on private land vacant of any public right-of-way drainage access.
+Property owners of private drainage areas are also required to provide maintenance to those drainage systems that may impact the nearby property owners.